forcedotcom/Einstein-GPT-for-Developers/README.md

 ## Overview

 Use Einstein for Developers, an AI-powered developer tool to enhance developer productivity by quickly generating code suggestions using natural language instructions.
 Einstein for Developers is available as an easy-to-install VS Code extension built using CodeGen, Salesforce’s secure, custom AI model.
 The extension is available in the VS Code and Open VSX marketplaces.
-Use the Einstein for Developers extension to generate code from natural language instructions within an existing Apex class, trigger, or anonymous Apex file.
-Simply enter in a prompt describing what you'd like to build and see Apex code generated within your editor.
+Use the extension in this release to generate boilerplate code from natural language instructions in a sidebar, so you can work with your editor and the tool side by side, without any interruptions to your workflow.
+You can also get code suggestions within an existing Apex class, trigger, or anonymous Apex file.
+Use the VS Code Command Palette to enter a prompt describing what you’d like to build and then generate code suggestions within your editor.
 Head over to the [Einstein for Developers Documentation](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-overview) to get started.

 ## Terms of Use